nubificus/vaccel-docs/docs/k8s/kata.md

 ## Quick start

+### Deploy vAccel with Kata
 <sup>*We rely on* [kata-containers/kata-deploy](https://github.com/kata-containers/packaging/tree/master/kata-deploy) *to create the vaccel-kata-deploy daemon.
-Our fork repo can be found on* [cloudkernels/packaging](https://github.com/cloudkernels/packaging/tree/vaccel-dev)</sub> .*We are working on building a Kata Containers release with vAccel support.
+Our fork repo can be found on* [cloudkernels/packaging](https://github.com/cloudkernels/packaging/tree/vaccel-dev).*We are working on building a Kata Containers release with vAccel support.*</sup>

-### Deploy vAccel with Kata

-First label each node where vAccel-kata should be deployed:
+Label each node where vAccel-kata should be deployed:

 ```
 $ kubectl label nodes <your-node-name> vaccel=true